Generative AI: What It Is and Why It Matters

 Short, practical videos with quizzes and summaries.

-See all 352When ChatGPT launched in November 2022, the way most of us think about AI changed forever.
+See all 354When ChatGPT launched in November 2022, the way most of us think about AI changed forever.
 This course introduces what GenAI is, why it’s a big deal, and what it means for lawyers.

 Curated course lists for self-paced learning, with CLE available in most MCLE states.

-An introduction to various aspects of two advanced M&A concepts found in acquisition agreements – disclosure-schedule-updates provisions and the concept of defining “Fraud” in fraud carve-outs.
-This track covers drafting and negotiating tips, buyer and seller perspectives, and market trends information from the ABA M&A Committee’s 2022-23 Private Target Deal Points Study.
+This program teaches lawyers about various aspects of two advanced M&A concepts found in acquisition agreements – Claims ‘If True’ provisions and the concept of indemnifiable losses (with a focus on the definition of “Loss”).
+It covers drafting and negotiating tips, buyer and seller perspectives, and market trends information for both provisions based on the ABA M&A Committee’s 2022-23 Private Target Deal Points Study.